Rovers now waiting for appeal date at Wembley

 Haverhill manager Ben Cowling believes the club have not broken any league rules in the incident in question, which dates back to Mason Newman being deemed ineligible to play in Rovers’ 2-1 win at Wivenhoe Town on October 29, resulting in the points and the outcome being expunged from the record books and forced to be played again.

 “We’re now waiting for a day to go to Wembley,” Cowling said.
-“We’re now talking a fortnight before the game (against Wivenhoe) is supposed to take place again (March 8).
+“We’re now talking a fortnight before the game (against Wivenhoe) is supposed to take place again (March 7, not March 8 as stated in error on the League website).

 “I can’t believe the appeal will be held before then, or much before then, so you would assume the game will have to be postponed and moved.”